The Urban Landscape of Montréal

 Another "Urban Landscape" collage!
 Montreal is a city I've visited several times-- though not in a number of years now.
-I picked out a few favourite photos from various past trips to collage.
-They are:
+I picked out a few favourite photos from various past trips in order to make this collage.
+I think there are four different visits represented here (hence the different times of year).
+The things pictured are:

 -A guitar player sitting on a monument (to a poet) in Square Saint-Louis, performing for passers by